tripflex/piklist/readme.txt

 == Changelog ==

 = 0.9.0 =
-* NEW: Embed widgets in the WordPress editor!
 * NEW: Add Tooltip Help to any Piklist field.
 * NEW: post_states parameter.
 * NEW: Set page icon on Taxonomy and User Taxonomy pages.